dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 ```

 **Asynchronization** was implemented using standard python *threading* module.
 Despite python Global Interpreter Lock, all main work is done by TensorFlow, which parallelizes training process (benchmarks are shown in Table 1).
-So thread creation looks like:
+So threads are created just like:

 ```python
 # Run multiple learner threads asynchronously (in e.g. 8 threads):